 The history of Botín — which holds the Guinness World Record for the world’s oldest continuously operating restaurant — is loosely tied to the history of Spain itself.
 The restaurant’s building dates to 1590, a mere 30 years after King Philip II ordered his court to move to Madrid.
 The transition prompted a population explosion, which led to restaurants and inns popping up throughout the new capital.

 In 1725, Casa Botín was established by French-born chef Jean Botín.
 Later, his nephew took over the business, and Casa Botín became Sobrino de Botín (“Nephew of Botín”) in the restaurant’s current building.
 Sobrino de Botín went through several renovations over the centuries, until it fell into the hands of its current owners in the early 1900s.
-Today, the establishment continues to serve traditional Spanish fare, including delicacies such as roast suckling pig, with tours available for those interested in the building’s unique history.
+Today, the establishment continues to serve traditional Spanish fare — we recommend trying delicacies such as the roast suckling pig — and tours available for those interested in the building’s unique history.

 White Horse Tavern – Newport, Rhode Island

-The oldest restaurant in the United States, White Horse Tavern opened in 1673, steps away from Newport’s historic wharf.
+The oldest restaurant in America, White Horse Tavern is located steps away from Newport’s historic wharf.
 For nearly a century, the tavern hosted Rhode Island’s General Assembly, in addition to its Criminal Court and City Council.
 The tavern was named for the painted white steed on its welcome sign, and its signature symbol alerted weary travelers that it was open for overnight stays and hot meals.

 Although it no longer provides lodging, White Horse Tavern still welcomes guests for dinner — along with a side of fascinating history.
 Despite its antique furnishings and historic architectural details — including low ceilings, high-backed chairs, and large fireplaces — the tavern serves modern cuisine inspired by produce and proteins sourced from regional farms.